macuject/.github/PULL_REQUEST_TEMPLATE.md

 ## Screenshots / Videos

-**Delete me**: If applicable, add screenshots to help explain this PR's changes.
+:firecracker: **Delete me**: If applicable, add screenshots to help explain this PR's changes.
 If not needed delete this entire section.`

 | Type         | Before | After |
 | ------------ | ------ | ----- |